 - · Working with another person on any assignment other than authorized group Participation Projects. - Sharing or allowing others to access your files, whether done with permission or not.
 You are responsible for protecting your files to ensure no one else can access them. - Use or possession of a file created by someone else.
-Do not reuse even blank files. - · Reusing work from another semester, course, or section. - · Fraudulent submission of work. - · Using unauthorized materials or devices during Exams. - · Unauthorized use, possession, or access of assignments. - · Disregard of Exam time limits. - Submission of a project different than what was assigned for your section. - Impersonating someone else or having them impersonate you. - · Making fraudulent or dishonest statements regarding your work. - · Soliciting or allowing others to complete work for you. - · Posting course files and resources on study or content sharing websites.
+Do not reuse even blank files. - · Reusing work from another semester, course, or section. - · Fraudulent submission of work. - Using unauthorized materials, using unauthorized devices, or communicating with others during Exams - · Unauthorized use, possession, or access of assignments. - · Disregard of Exam time limits. - Submission of a project different than what was assigned for your section. - Impersonating someone else or having them impersonate you. - · Making fraudulent or dishonest statements regarding your work. - · Soliciting or allowing others to complete work for you. - · Posting course files and resources on study or content sharing websites. - Plagiarism.